rishivarnakavi/Automated-Translation/README.md

-# Machine Translation for Subtitles
+# Automated Translation for Subtitles
 Machine translation using sequence-to-sequence modeling technique using RNN to translate from Spanish to English language.

 ## Installation